 No matter how busy everyone is, the holiday season always brings families together.
 It is a perfect time to catch up and spend quality time with your loved ones.
-It also provides a great opportunity for the adult children to assess their aging parents health condition and care needs.
+It also provides a great opportunity for the family to assess their aging parents health condition and care needs.

 During this most wonderful time of the year, try to be very observant while spreading holiday cheer.
 Look for signs that will tell you that your aging loved ones might need assisted living or help with their activities of daily living like eating, bathing, toileting, grooming or minor house chores